kastiglione/kastiglione.github.io/_posts/2020-09-11-git-stacked-commits.md

 git rebase --interactive --autosquash "${pr_commit}^"
 ```

-(You're probably wondering what these wild commands are, they'll be explained shortly.)
+To make reading easier, this implementation has a limitation: Only the latest

-To reduce the complexity of this example implementation (between bash and the
+commit - `HEAD` on `main`, can be used to update a PR.
+Even with this
-wtf commands at the end, this short script is already somewhat complex), this
+limitation, both GUI tools and `git rebase -i` will allow you to move any commit
-version has a limitation.
-Only the latest commit - `HEAD` on `main`, can be used
+you want to the top of the branch, where you can then run `git updatepr`.

-to update a PR.
-Even with this limitation, both GUI tools and `git rebase -i`
+This limitation can be removed, it exists only to reduce the complexity of this
-will allow you to move any commit you want to the top of the branch, where you
+example implementation.
+Between bash and the wtf commands at the end, this short
-can then run `git updatepr`.
+script is already somewhat complex.

 To use this script, run `git updatepr <pr_sha>`.
 This will update a PR
 previously created using `git newpr`, using the latest commit as the update.

-#### What's Really Going ON
+#### Explaining fixup/interactive/autosquash

-Ok, this needs more explaining.
+This part needs more explaining.
 While `git newpr` is hopefully fairly
 straightforward, `git updatepr` is not.

 The core idea is this, in this stacked commits workflow PRs live two parallel